simgrid/simgrid/docs/source/Start_Your_Own_Project.rst

 Here is a Makefile that will work if your project is composed of three C files named ``util.h``, ``util.c`` and ``mysimulator.c``.
 You should take it as a starting point, and adapt it to your code.
-There are plenty of documentation and tutorials on Makefile if the file's comments are not enough for you.
+There is plenty of documentation and tutorials on Makefile if the file's comments are not enough for you.